FDP: A Frequency-Decomposition Preprocessing Pipeline for Unsupervised Anomaly Detection in Brain MRI: Experiments

 \subsection{Results and Analysis}

-We comprehensively evaluate our method's compatibility with other open-source approaches.
+We evaluated our method's compatibility with other open-source approaches.
 As presented in Table~\ref{tab:main_compare}, integrating FDP with the base LDM results in a 17.63\% improvement in the DICE score and a 20.92\% improvement in the AUPRC score.
 Furthermore, when FDP is integrated with other methods, the results improve by at least 6.16\% in DICE and 11.37\% in AUPRC.
 In terms of AUROC, our improvements are limited, with some methods exhibiting slight performance drops after integration.
 We attribute this to the task's complexity and the trade-offs in anomaly removal.
 As shown in Figure~\ref{fig:result_compare}, our predictions contain fewer errors, while the predicted lesion regions tend to be slightly smaller than those of other methods and the ground truth, indicating that our method achieves higher precision at the cost of slightly lower recall.
-To intuitively demonstrate the effectiveness of FDP in removing MRI anomalies, we include visualizations of its intermediate results in the Appendix.
+To intuitively demonstrate FDP’s effectiveness in removing MRI anomalies, we include visualizations of results at each pipeline stage in the Appendix.

 Furthermore, our method exhibits strong generalization across multiple MRI datasets, achieving substantial improvements over the baseline LDM.
 As shown in Table~\ref{tab:dataset_compare}, it yields significant performance gains of 15.53\% and 14.48\% DICE points on standard benchmarks (BraTS21 and MSSEG-2, respectively).
 Notably, even for the more challenging MSLUB dataset, it maintains a robust improvement of 4.71\% DICE points.
 These results collectively demonstrate the consistent effectiveness of our method across diverse MRI data domains.